-Policies and Procedures
+Policies and procedures

-WA Country Health Service and WA Health have a range of policies, procedures and guidelines that guide practice which you must comply with during placement.
+WACHS and WA Health have a range of policies, procedures and guidelines that guide practice which you must comply with during placement.
 Your supervisor will identify those most relevant to your placement and show you how to access them.
+Key policies are listed below and are publicly accessible before you start your placement.